 Charitable fundraising is a highly regulated area subject to numerous state and federal laws. eBay allows sellers to list items and collect proceeds—anywhere from 10% to 100% of final sale price—on behalf of charity.
-Sellers can do this through eBay Giving Works, the eBay program dedicated to charity listings on our site.
+Sellers can do this through eBay for Charity, the eBay program dedicated to charity listings on our site.
 The charity item can be listed without using this program as long as the listing meets our specific guidelines for charity and fundraising.

 Many travel-related businesses—such as airlines, cruises, hotels, and resorts—donate their services to organizations as part of fundraising efforts.
 Charitable organizations may list travel services on eBay only if those services will be provided directly by the business that has donated the listed service.